 Lastly, Poor Vitamin D Levels May Be an Underlying Factor

 Vitamin D deficiency has been a well-recognized cause of seasonal affective disorder (SAD), one of the common types of depression.
-This just stresses why getting enough sun exposure is crucial to your wellbeing.
-In a 2006 study, it was found that elderly people with vitamin D levels below 20 ng/ml are 11 times more likely to experience depression than those with higher vitamin D levels.12
+This just stresses why getting enough sun exposure is crucial to your well-being.
+In a 2006 study, it was found that elderly people with vitamin D levels below 20 ng/ml are 11 times more likely to experience depression than those with higher vitamin D levels.13

 So, if you’re dealing with depression, you might benefit from having your vitamin D levels checked so you can address any deficiency.
 The best way to optimize your vitamin D levels is through sun exposure, but if that’s not possible, taking a vitamin D3 supplement may be the next best strategy.